SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-31-NorthSec-Warmup-Logically-Bonus.md

 | 4 | 0001110 | `SO` |
 | 5 | 0100101 | % |

 The first flag in this challenge, as per the challenge statement, followed the form "FLAG-{ }".
-Maybe there's a way to correlate these first characters into "FLAG-".
+Maybe there's a way to correlate these first characters with "FLAG-".

+The idea is to figure out some sort of transform or encoding that is taking the current determined bits from my assumed *characters* and turning them into the bits representing the characters in the string "FLAG-".

 | Target | Bits | Character | Bits |
 | :------: | :---: | :------: | :---: |